storageos/storageos.github.io/_docs/operations/managing-host-storage.md

 > Persist the mount at boot by adding the mount endpoint to `/etc/fstab`

-## Option 2: Expand LVM logical volume
+## Option 2: Expand Existing Devices Backed by LVM

-This option enables operators to take advantage of LVM features to manage disks.
-Even though, it is recommended to prepare the block devices and disks before deploying StorageOS in that node for better maintainability, it is possible to use Option 1 to mount LVM logical volumes into `devX` directories for ongoing installations.
-The best approach would be to create a LVM logical volume and mount it to `/var/lib/storageos` so it can be expanded in case that more capacity is needed.
-Performance throughput also increases by parallelising input/output operations.
+This option enables operators to take advantage of LVM to manage disks.
+Although it possible to combine the two approaches to present multiple `/var/lib/storageos/data/dev[0-9]` volumes, for simplicity we recommend picking a single approach.

 1. Context

-    We assume that `/var/lib/storageos/data/` is mounted from a LVM logical volume before StorageOS initialise in that node.
+    We assume that `/var/lib/storageos` is mounted from a LVM logical volume before StorageOS initialise in that node.
 We are using a volumegroup named `storageos` and logical volume called `data`.
 There is a second physical disk `/dev/xvdg` unused.